Disney, Oklahoma: History

-The town was founded on November 12, 1939, by land developer C.D.
+Disney was founded on November 12, 1939, by a land developer named C.D.
 Armstrong, who saw the area as a potential 'resort center of the Midwest.'
 A U.S. Post Office was established on May 21, 1938, and dedicated to the U.S. Congressman Wesley E. Disney.

-After Cherokee Nation tribalman Henry Holderman led a successful campaign advocating for local hydroelectric energy, the Oklahoma legislature formed the Grand River Dam Authority (GRDA) in 1935.
+After Cherokee Nation member Henry Holderman led a successful campaign advocating for local hydroelectric energy, the Oklahoma legislature formed the Grand River Dam Authority (GRDA) in 1935.
 In 1938, construction began on the Pensacola Dam, which would connect the towns of Langley and Disney.
 A by-product of the Second New Deal, the dam was a project of the Works Progress Administration (WPA), a New Deal agency focused on work relief during the Great Depression.

 During the dam's construction, Disney became a boomtown.
 Hundreds of construction workers, businessmen, engineers, and truck drivers, along with all the services a large workforce would require, were based in the town.

 The historic Dam Hotel was built in 1938 as a boutique hotel to serve workers and guests during this time.

 To quarter the project's superintendents, ten WPA-era stone cabins were constructed at the east edge of the town.
 These have since been converted into a functional motel and can be rented by tourists.

 In the October 1938 issue of Scribner's magazine, famed artist Thomas Hart Benton wrote and illustrated an article about Disney, titled "Thirty-Six Hours in a Boom Town".

 A dam construction worker, William J. Morrow, built the first church in Disney.

 The town was incorporated on March 19, 1959.
 In 1960, the population was 224.
 In 1980, the population peaked at 464.